Case Studies: New York

 New York State Thruway Authority

-The New York State Thruway Authority (NYSTA) has recently begun to specify hot-dip galvanized rebar for all of its current and future bridge decks.
+The New York State Thruway Authority (NYSTA) has specified hot-dip galvanized rebar for all of its bridge decks since 1995.
 The thruway consists of over 600 miles of toll roads comprising major sections of Interstates 87, 84, and 90, with sections connecting to other interstate highways and toll roads to four neighboring states and Canada.
 Most of the NYSTA’s 810 bridges are installed in fresh water environments, with the exception of a few that are close to the Atlantic Ocean and qualify as located in a marine environment.
 In addition to the close proximity to water, the bridges undergo freeze-thaw cycles, and have heavy exposure to deicing salts and industrial pollution, all adding up to a highly-aggressive corrosive environment.
 The need to protect these bridges from corrosion became a major concern to the thruway authority during the early 1960’s, when maintenance and inspection revealed extensive corrosion to previously installed bridge decks that incorporated bare steel reinforcement in the concrete.